DavidNart90/Track_test/Report.md

   - `PYTHONPATH=. python scripts/e2e_test_suite.py --retries 1`

 ## Results
 The test suite hit the health endpoint and sent a chat request to each agent role.
 Initial runs used simple greetings to confirm that greetings bypass expensive search.
-A second run sent questions derived from the sample data.
-Because outbound network access is restricted, vector and graph searches failed and responses fell back to "No relevant information found".
+Subsequent runs issued advanced questions drawn from the sample data, such as ROI calculations and listing‑agent lookups.
+Because outbound network access is restricted, the vector and graph searches could not connect to OpenAI or Neo4j and the responses fell back to "No relevant information found".
 Example output:

 ```
 [